AaronWoodhouse/SkinCancerClassifier/README.md

 - If you'd like to train the models on your own metadata and images, you can use the 'Train' button.
 Note: this may take a long time to complete, and will **OVERWRITE** existing models.
 Progress can be tracked in the accompanied command window.

-- You can choose between using the pre-trained, default models, or your own trained models.
+- You can choose between using the pre-trained default models, or your own trained models.

 - Select which model you would like to use.